seanahan5000/kaboom/README.md

 ## Paddles

-Custom paddles can be created in order to enjoy Kaboom! in the way it was meant to be played, but note that standard Apple paddles will also work just fine too.
+Custom paddles can be created in order to enjoy Kaboom! in the way it was meant to be played, but note that standard Apple paddles will work just fine too.

 <img src="images/paddles.jpeg"/>